libdebug/libdebug/README.md

 ```
 Args:
     numb (int, optional): number of bytes to receive.
 Defaults to None.
     timeout (int, optional): timeout in seconds.
-Defaults to timeout_default.
+Defaults to 2 seconds.

 Returns:
     bytes: received bytes from the child process stdout.